Picnic: Choosing the Right Wine and Keeping It Cool

 Charcuterie & Pâté

-Sausage, raw ham, rillettes naturally call for dry rosé or light red.
+Sausages, cured ham, and rillettes naturally call for dry rosé or light red.

-This fatty and rich preparation requires a wine with character and acidity.
+This rich and fatty preparation requires a wine with character and acidity.

-A slightly chilled Chinon cuts through this richness with elegance.
+A lightly chilled Chinon cuts through this richness with elegance.

 Mixed Salads

-Salads with their tangy dressing often pose a problem with wine.
+Salads with their acidic vinaigrette often pose a problem with wine.

 The solution?

-A lively Sauvignon Blanc that interacts with the acidity rather than fighting it.
+A very lively Sauvignon Blanc that dialogues with the acidity rather than fighting it.

 Sancerre remains our absolute reference for this pairing.

-Its natural liveliness and citrus notes harmonize with tomatoes, cucumbers and fresh herbs.
+Its natural vivacity and citrus notes harmonize with tomatoes, cucumbers, and fresh herbs.

 Perfect, Sauvignon loves it.

-The rich, buttery texture of a quiche Lorraine calls for a wine that adds roundness.
+The rich, buttery texture of a quiche Lorraine calls for a wine that brings roundness.

 A Chardonnay from Mâcon or a well-structured rosé works wonders.

-Vegetable tarts (leeks, zucchini) also go better with round whites.
+Vegetable tarts (leeks, zucchini) pair better with rounder whites.

-Goat cheese and herb tarts call for a brighter white.
+Goat cheese and herb tarts, on the other hand, call for a livelier white.

 Cheeses

-A Pouilly-Fumé with a Chavignol crottin represents the regional pairing par excellence.
+A Pouilly-Fumé with a Crottin de Chavignol represents the regional pairing par excellence.

-We do not recommend strong cheeses for a picnic: they overpower the aromas of the wine and other dishes.
+We advise against overly strong cheeses for a picnic: they overwhelm the aromatics of the wine and other dishes.

-A very fruity rosé or a lightly dosed sparkling wine prolongs the pleasure until dessert.
+A very fruity rosé or a lightly dosed sparkling wine extends the pleasure until dessert.

 Their slight residual sweetness and lively acidity create a perfect balance.